elvissteinjr/DesktopPlus/README.md

 - Actions: User-definable functions (input simulation, running applications) which can be bound to controller or UI buttons
 - Keyboard Extension, enabling use of modifier, arrow and function keys
 - Elevated access toggle, making it possible to deal with UAC prompts and other UIP-restricted UI in VR without using full admin-access at all times
+- Gaze Fade, fade-out overlay when not looking at it

 ## Usage